‘Kill Bill’ Uma Thurman Continues Fighting In Her Child Custody Trial

 — Hawtcelebs (@Hawtcelebs) January 18, 2017

-PageSix has been in the courtroom as Uma Thurman and Arpad Busson continued in their bitter feud over their failed relationship and their four year old daughter.
+PageSix has been in the courtroom as Uma Thurman and Arpad Busson continued in their bitter feud over their failed relationship and their 4-year-old daughter.
 Busson says that Thurman cannot hold onto a nanny, blowing through six or seven in the last year.
 He claims that he got sick of their relationship being a business deal.

 RELATED REPORTS BY INQUISITR